gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 You create an optimized copy of a PDF by running the Acrobat or Foxit PDF optimizer and then doing a Save As to create a new file rather than overwriting the original.

 This section explains how to optimize a PDF file to make it smaller.
-There instructions are for Adobe Acrobat Pro or FoxIt PDF Editor.
+These instructions are for Adobe Acrobat Pro or FoxIt PDF Editor.
 If you are using other software, look to see if an optimization feature is available.

 ---